Tax Guide for Purchases of Log Home or Log Cabin Kit

 Use Tax Overview

-Generally sales of real property such as land or a building in California are not subject to sales or use tax.
-On the other hand, sales of tangible personal property, that is, property that can be seen, weighed, measured, or touched, is generally subject to sales or use tax.
+Generally, sales of real property, such as land or a building, in California are not subject to sales or use tax.
+On the other hand, sales of tangible personal property – that is, property that can be seen, weighed, measured, or touched – are generally subject to sales or use tax.

-If you are a home owner who purchased a log home or log cabin kit from an out-of-state vendor without paying tax, you are required to report and pay the use tax on your purchase to the California Department of Tax and Fee Administration (CDTFA).
+If you are a homeowner who purchased a log home or log cabin kit from an out-of-state vendor without paying tax, you are required to report and pay the use tax on your purchase to California Department of Tax and Fee Administration (CDTFA).

-The CDTFA reviews county building records to contact home owners regarding the use tax.
-If you did not report the use tax to the Franchise Tax Board (FTB) for the tax year you purchased the package or to the CDTFA by the date the tax was due, you may be contacted by the CDTFA to either pay the use tax or show evidence of the use tax paid.
-Individual consumers report the use tax on a yearly basis with a due date of April 15th.
+CDTFA reviews county building records to contact homeowners regarding the use tax.
+If you did not report the use tax to Franchise Tax Board (FTB) for the tax year you purchased the package or to CDTFA by the date the tax was due, you may be contacted by CDTFA to either pay the use tax or show evidence of the use tax paid.
+Individual consumers report the use tax on a yearly basis with a due date of April 15.

-The CDTFA makes every attempt to contact home owners as soon as information regarding use tax becomes available.
-However by law, the CDTFA can assess use tax up to 8 years from the date the tax was due.
+CDTFA makes every attempt to contact homeowners as soon as information regarding use tax becomes available.
+However, by law, CDTFA can assess use tax up to eight years from the date the tax was due.